-If you have a local bank account, you need to close the account if you will not be returning to the USA to continue college.
+If you have a local bank account, you need to close the account if you will not be returning to the USA to continue your studies.

-Before departure, be sure to get information from the International Student Services Office about reverse culture shock.
+Before departure, be sure to get information from the Center for Global Education about reverse culture shock.
 This information is automatically given to students who are graduating, but non-graduating, non-returning students need it also.